What is the landscape of New Zealand?... and how we need to preserve our lands

 New Zealand is a country in the southwestern Pacific Ocean comprised of two large islands (the North Island and the South Island) and numerous smaller islands, most notably Stewart Island/Rakiura and the Chatham Islands.
 In Māori, New Zealand has come to be known as Aotearoa, which is usually translated into English as The Land of the Long White Cloud.
 The Realm of New Zealand also includes the Cook Islands and Niue, which are self-governing but in free association, Tokelau, and the Ross Dependency (New Zealand's territorial claim in Antarctica).

-• No inland point is more than 120 km from the sea, and you are always close to a crystal clear lake, rapid river, or snow-capped mountain.
-Over 15,000 km of coastline surrounds the land, varying from long, easily accessible sandy beaches to spectacular fiords.
+No inland point sits more than 120km from the sea, ensuring visitors stay close to crystal clear lakes, rushing rivers, or snow-capped mountains.
+The diverse 15,000km coastline ranges from accessible sandy beaches to spectacular fiords.